 Under SOX, the business must ensure that an email:

-- Be tamper-proof, permanent-word protected, encrypted and read-only.
+- be tamper-proof, permanent-word protected, encrypted and read-only;

-- Follow the policies of the business on how email is archived, what the data retention period is, and how email is protected.
+- follow the policies of the business on how email is archived, what the data retention period is, and how email is protected;

-- Be audited by a third party.
+- can be audited by a third party if needed; and

-- Be fully indexed and searchable.
+- be fully indexed and searchable.

 Under Section 802, if documents cannot be converted or are not economically feasible to convert to an electronic format (e.g. too large to fit onto a CD-ROM), you need to secure the original and hard copies in locked cabinets or vaults.
 When documents reach retention expiration dates, they should be destroyed.
 Section 802 rules state that any employee who knows the company is under investigation, or suspects it might be, must stop all document destruction and alteration immediately.

 To handle multiple data retention dates, organizations should consolidate these dates into a corporate or organizational data retention policy.
 The policy should include: